Plays

 Jake: Identity discriminates, eliminates.
 If there’s one thing I’ve learned, if there’s one place where all this pain, all this hurt originates… (sighs) Don’t believe everything about yourself and yours, take it with a grain of salt.
 Darwin’s not about a super anybody.
 It’s about strength to face the elements, the tallest not master, or the Giraffe would say Mass on the square, command armies, build castles and walls…

-Charlie: Dog eats dog, ideas see me through, I never get hurt.
+Charlie: Of course not.
+Ideas see me through, I never get hurt.

 Jake: Rotten ideas… But let’s play this: for 10 minutes not allowed to use the word ‘I’.
-See what’s left, of us...
+To see what’s left, of us...

-Charlie: There are no rotten ideas, when elbowing up they’re the straw making one float…
+Charlie: There are no rotten ideas, when elbowing up they’re the straw raft making one float…

 Jake: See, you’re not so forgetful, you’re just DEAF.